Salmon Tower Building: History

 Walter J. Salmon Sr. headed a firm to erected the building, known as 11 West 42nd Street, Inc. It was designed by Albert J. Wilcox.
 The Salmon Tower Building was completed by early 1928, when its interior was more than 50 percent leased.
 The New York City headquarters to elect Herbert Hoover as U.S. president in 1928 were located in the Salmon Tower Building.

 In September 1941, elevator operators in the building went on strike so only four of its eighteen elevators were operating on the morning of September 25.
 In October 1952 a fire in the structure's subbasement caused five firemen to be overcome from smoke inhalation.

 Salmon Tower Building was sold by the estate of Charles Frederick Hoffman in June 1964, following an ownership of over sixty years.
 At the time its assessed value was $5.25 million and it was situated on a 34,309 ft2 land lot.
 It is currently owned by Tishman Speyer & Silverstein Properties.
 In 1980 Tishman Speyer & Silverstein Properties collaborated on a $25 million renovation.
+The building was refinanced in July 2023 with a $330 million loan from a syndicate led by Bank of America.